FFXIVPocketGuide/FFXIVPocketGuide/_drafts/sb/the-ridorana-lighthouse.md

       - Mechanic
       - Debuff
       - Tether
+      attack_notes:
+      - attack_note: 3 nails will spawn and tether to a player, giving them a stacking debuff and Slow.
+      - attack_note: Tethered players should run as far away from their nail as possible, ensuring that their stacking debuff reaches 1, until the attack is finished.
+      - attack_note: Players who aren't tethered will be stunned for a long time if they run into a tether - avoid these at all costs.
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Eruption
+      attack_tags:
+      - AoE - Puddle
+      attack_notes:
+      - attack_note: This attack targets random players and drops consecutive AoEs on their location as they move - be sure to avoid dropping these on other players.
+    boss_phase_summary:
+    - boss_phase_item: When clocks appear on the ground, stand in the slow moving ones until the fast ones explode, then immediately move into the free space to allow the slow ones to explode.
+    - boss_phase_item: When the boss's clones begin to dash, be sure to take into account the arrows on the ground, as they will change direction when they hit them.
+    - boss_phase_item: If you're tethered to a nail, run as far away from it as possible so that your stacking debuff is down to 1 - if you aren't tethered, avoid running into a tether or you will be stunned.
   - boss_phase_title: Phase 02
+    boss_phase_mechanics:
+    - boss_phase_mechanic_title: 'Duty Gauge: Mana'
+      boss_phase_mechanic_notes:
+      - boss_phase_mechanic_note: This phase centers around he boss filling his Mana Gauge, thus making his Ultimate attack stronger.
+      - boss_phase_mechanic_note: Kill the Gigas adds as fast as possible to mitigate damage done.
+    boss_phase_attacks:
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Gigas
+      attack_tags:
+      - Spawn
+      attack_notes:
+      - attack_note: The boss will spawn 3 Gigas adds - each alliance should split up and destroy their respective add before the boss' Duty Gauge fills.
+      - attack_note: If the adds are two close together they will tether to each other, buffing their stats - separate them as far apart as possible.
+    - template: regular-attack
+      attack_roles:
+      - Healer
+      - Tank
+      attack_name: Hellfire
+      attack_tags:
+      - Ultimate
+      attack_notes:
+      - attack_note: This attack will hit the group for damage based on how full the boss's Duty Gauge is - shield and heal as necessary.
+    boss_phase_summary:
+    - boss_phase_item: Each alliance should take 1 Gigas add and separate them as far away as possible - kill these as fast as possible to void the boss's Duty Gauge from filling.
   - boss_phase_title: Phase 03
+    boss_phase_attacks:
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Time Bomb
+      attack_tags:
+      - AoE - Area
+      - Mechanic
+      attack_notes:
+      - attack_note: This attack spawns 4 clocks towards the center of the arena that will each drop an AoE.
+      - attack_note: The location of each clock's attack is determined by the clock's hands - they will be pointing to the square that the attack will fall in.
+      - attack_note: Players can stand in the clock to change the hands, thus changing the location of the attack when the cast goes off - use this mechanic to place the attack in a square that will be occupied by another AoE attack to free up safe space.
+    boss_phase_summary:
+    - boss_phase_item: The boss's Phase 01 attacks will occur with more overlap.
+    - boss_phase_item: When 4 clocks spawn on the arena, pay attention to the clock's hands as they indicate which squares Time Bomb's attacks will hit.
+    - boss_phase_item: Players can walk into these clock spaces to move the hand, therefore changing the location of the attack - use this to move the attack and free up safe space if needed.
 - boss_name: Construct 7
 - boss_name: Yiazmat